 This formula is particularly amazing because it offers two ways to dispense the glue – you can squeeze it from the nozzle tip and then brush it exactly where you want it.
-It dries in seconds, and no clamp is required.
 That is absolutely perfect for my Thanksgiving sign.
 Are you ready to see how it’s made?

 Gather These Supplies

 - Unfinished wood sign – 1′ x 4′

 - Chalk paint – I used FolkArt Home Decor Chalk in Oatmeal, Salmon Coral, Sheepskin, and Spanish Moss